Garabí Dam

 The Garabí Dam (Represa de Garabí), is a planned dam and generating station on the Uruguay River between Argentina and Brazil.
 Part of the Garabí-Panambi Hydroelectric Complex.
 There is some controversy over the environmental impact on the fast-flowing river.
+As of March 2026, the dam is still in planning stages, due to legal challenges and local opposition.

 Location

 The dam would be built in the Corrientes provinces of Argentina and the Garruchos municipality of Rio Grande do Sul in Brazil.
 The exact location would depend on the results of geological studies of the sites.The Garabí Dam would be about 6 km downstream from the town of Garruchos, and in Brazil its reservoir would cover parts of the municipalities of Garruchos, Santo Antônio das Missões, São Nicolau, Pirapó, Roque Gonzales, Porto Vera Cruz, Porto Lucena and Porto Xavier.The project is a joint venture of Eletrobras of Brazil and Emprendimientos Energéticos Binacionales (Ebisa) of Argentina.

 Technical

 In 1988 the proposed dam would have a reservoir at an altitude of 94 m above sea level, two engine houses with 6 Kaplan turbines each giving a total installed capacity of 1,400 to 1,800MW with an annual average of 6,100GWh.The dam would have a maximum height from the foundation of 81 m and a length of about 3800 m.
 The two machine houses would share a common tunnel in the river bed.
 The reservoir would be 145 km long, with an area of 810 km2.
 As of March 1986 the estimated cost was US$1,357 million and by December 1994 the estimate had been revised to US$1,789 million.

 Under a revised plan in 2010 the proposed dam would have an altitude of 89 m above sea level, one engine house with 8 Kaplan turbines, giving an installed capacity of 1,152MW, with an annual average of 5,970GWh.The dam would be about 40 m high and 3200 m long.As of 2016 the estimated cost was US$2,728 million.